 While you may be legally required to complete a record of processing activities as part of GDPR compliance, there are additional benefits that come with completing one.

 This style of self-audit can also reveal areas in your security measures that may be lacking.
-Audits can help find hopes in access control, data retention practices, and even inconsistent or outdated encryption techniques.
+Audits can help find holes in access control, data retention practices, and even inconsistent or outdated encryption techniques.
+If you wrap the requirements and structure of a ROPA into your software development cycle, you can improve your DevSecOps as a whole—even if you aren't required to have a ROPA for GDPR.

 The organization-wide nature of collecting data necessary for a ROPA can help improve your business processes.
 Many companies believe that a DPO can gather all the necessary information on their own, but the truth is that it is a time-consuming process that requires the input of every department that touches personal data.
 Creating a ROPA, and setting up a process for keeping it up to date, improves the ways departments within your business communicate.
 We find that the documentation that is created around ROPA management helps all stakeholders better understand how data is used within an organization.
 It also helps push your company toward a privacy by design mindset.

 Even if you aren't required by the GDPR to complete a ROPA, it is still an excellent way of preparing for future privacy regulation or adjustments to existing laws.
 While it is an internal tool, it can help improve transparency within the company by demonstrating a commitment to privacy among employees.
-Developing a culture around privacy helps ensure that your customer's personal data is protected, and projects the importance of data protection to all of your employees.
+Developing a culture around privacy helps ensure that you protect your customer's personal data, and projects the importance of data protection to all of your employees.